 1. Mobile Coding for Apps and Games

 The Mobile Coding for Apps and Games course teaches students how to create fun apps and games for mobile devices.
 Students will learn to develop mobile apps using Thunkable, a block-based programming environment that is easy to use and helps students learn the fundamentals of mobile app development.
 This is a great course for students who are interested in mobile apps and how they work.
+Students will get a behind the scenes look at what goes into making some of their favorite apps and games.

 2. Python for AI